bhopals/essential-english/01-Notes-English-Grammar-For-Utterly-Confused.md

 - English verbs are divided into two classes: REGULAR and IRREGULAR.
 - Voice shows the Subject acts (active voice) or is acted upon (passive voice).
   In general, use Active Voice instead of the Passive Voice.

+## Chapter 4 - Using Adjectives and Adverbs Correctly

+- Use an Adjective to describe a noun or pronoun.
+- Use an Adverbs to describe a Verb, Adjective, or another Adverb.
+- Use the Comparative degree to describe two items.
+(Ross is "richer" than Donald.)
+- Use Superlative degree to describe three or more things.
+(Ross is the richest of all.)
+- Comparative/superlative - more/most/less/least/other/else
+- Be careful when you use an adjective after a linking verb.
+  - Remember linking verb describes a state of being or a condition.
+  - They include all forms to be (such as am, is, are, were, was) and verbs related to senses(look, smell, sound, feel)
+  - Linking verbs connect the subject of a sentence to a word that renames or describes it.
+- Avoid double negatives.